“I so tired,” my 5-year-old goddaughter declared from under her cute red curls and Mickey Mouse ears.

 So wherever you find yourself today in the change journey, consider investing the time to schedule a strategic appointment with yourself.

 Maybe it looks like this.
-Change your environment, turn off your devices, grab a notebook and pen (yes, real pen and paper!) and:
+Change your environment, turn off your devices, grab a notebook and pen (yes, actual pen and paper!) and:

 - Make a list of everyone in your team, your network, and people who are important to you that you want to focus on